Exploring the Spectacular Turkana Land

 To get to Lodwar, Turkana from Nairobi you can either fly or travel by road.
 We opted to travel to Eldoret by matatu, spend the night and carry on with the journey on the following day.
 The fare from Nairobi to Eldoret was Kshs 1,100 and we used NorthWays Shuttle, which you can find at Afya Centre in Nairobi CBD.
 The matatu left the CBD at 7 am and the next stop was at Nakuru for a short break.

 From then on we proceeded straight to Eldoret town.
 The journey was smooth and the road was in good condition.
 We spent the rest of the afternoon chilling at Poa Place Resort, which I recommend visiting while in town.
-The place has a restaurant, amusement park, zoo, spa among other facilities.
+The place has a restaurant, amusement park, zoo, and spa among other facilities.
 Our home for the night was a cosy Airbnb in the suburbs.

 Eldoret – Lodwar